-Leah joined Pennine Acute as part of the Northern Care Alliance in June 2017, as the divisional managing director for surgery and later appointed to the director of operations post at North Manchester General Hospital in January 2020.
+Leah joined Pennine Acute as part of the Northern Care Alliance in June 2017, as the divisional managing director for surgery and was later appointed to the director of operations post at North Manchester General Hospital in January 2020.

 She was previously the divisional director of operations and performance for clinical support services and tertiary medicine at Salford Royal NHS Foundation Trust, moving to Oldham Care Organisation in March 2021.

-She is passionate about finding innovative solutions to intractable issues.
+She's passionate about finding innovative solutions to intractable issues.

 Jonathan came to Greater Manchester in 2003 when he was appointed consultant neonatologist at Salford Royal (then Hope Hospital).
 In 2008, he became clinical lead and held that role until maternity and neonatal services were decommissioned in 2011 as part of the ‘Making it Better’ reconfiguration.

 In 2011, he moved to Oldham as clinical director for neonatal services and together with colleagues led the development of a new tertiary Neonatal Intensive Care Unit (NICU), which opened in 2012 and is now well established as one of Greater Manchester’s three NICUs.

 He remained clinical director until 2016, when he was appointed as divisional clinical director of the women and children’s division.

 Jonathan has been deeply involved in the Greater Manchester/North-West Neonatal Network for many years and was clinical lead for the Network.
 He also has a keen interest in teaching and training doctors and nurses.
 He teaches on courses for midwives and advanced neonatal nurse practitioners at Salford University and is an academic advisor and honorary senior lecturer in Manchester University Medical School.